react-cosmos/react-cosmos/README.md

   ],

   // Components will not be loaded in the playground if their names match these.
-  // There's no excuse for components which can't be loaded independently, but
+  // There's no excuse for components that can't be loaded independently, but
   // if you store HoCs (which export functions) next to regular components, well,
   // what are you gonna do, not use this wonderful tool?
   ignore: [